andrewluetgers/ngEventRegistry/README.md

 # TLDR;

-- add to your angular app
+- add ngEventRegistry.js to your angular app (requires lodash or underscore)
-- requires lodash or underscore
-- require the ngEventRegistry module
+- add "ngEventRegistry" as a dependency of your app
-- in a config function inject registerEvents servicem and call registerEvents("foo");
+- in a config function, inject registerEvents service and call `registerEvents("foo");`

-- to broadcast foo event from service or controller inject foo and do foo(bar baz)
+- to broadcast foo event from service or controller inject foo and call it as your broadcast method `foo(bar);`

-- somewhere else handle the event with onFoo(myHandlerFn)
+- somewhere else handle the event with `onFoo(myHandlerFn)`
+- validate event arguments like so

+	registerEvents("validEvent", funciton(arg) {
+		// validate arg here, throw error if invalid return arg;
+	});

-# The problem: One Thing, Leads to Another
+# One Thing, Leads to Another

 [![ScreenShot](https://raw.github.com/andrewluetgers/ngEventRegistry/master/oneThing.jpg)](http://youtu.be/UMMnJm1PYOE)